benoitries/netlogo-to-messir/README.md

 ### Quick Start: Default Nano Model (Parallel)

-Run the orchestrator with a single command using the default nano model, the first case study (3d-solids), low reasoning effort, and parallel execution enabled:
+Run the orchestrator with a single command using the default nano model, the first case study (3d-solids), medium reasoning effort and medium text verbosity.
+Steps 01–02 always run in parallel:

 ```bash
 export OPENAI_API_KEY="<YOUR_API_KEY>" && \